uwetom/Principles-of-3D-Maya-tutorials/worksheet_3_more_modeling.md

 We can now add extra edge loops to improve the model.

-- Select the multi-cut tool using the toolkit button or **ctrl/cmd + shift + x**
+- Select the multi-cut tool using the toolkit button or **ctrl + shift + x**

 ![](images/worksheet_2/multi-cut.png)

-- Hold down **ctrl/cmd** and hover your mouse over the shape, click to add extra edge loops where you think it needs more detail.
+- Hold down **ctrl** and hover your mouse over the shape, click to add extra edge loops where you think it needs more detail.

 ![](images/worksheet_3.1/add_edge_loops.gif)